 Snap-on also has a 364-day loan and servicing agreement that allows Snap-on to borrow up to \$200 million (subject to borrowing base requirements) through the pledging of finance receivables under an asset-backed commercial paper conduit facility.
-Although Snap-on can provide no assurances, as of the date of this Form 10-Q, it is management's intent to renew the loan and servicing agreement, which expires on September 28, 2012.
-As of June 30, 2012, no amounts were outstanding under the loan and servicing agreement.
+On September 28, 2012, as previously reported, the loan and servicing agreement was amended to, among other things, (i) extend the expiration date of the agreement from September 28, 2012, to September 27, 2013 (unless earlier terminated or subsequently extended pursuant to the terms of the agreement); (ii) provide that any amounts remaining outstanding under the agreement as of September 28, 2015, or such earlier date as may be prescribed pursuant to the terms of the agreement, will become due and payable on such date; and (iii) change certain pricing terms.
+As of September 29, 2012, no amounts were outstanding under the loan and servicing agreement.

 In addition to the financial covenant required by the \$500 million multi-currency revolving credit facility, discussed above, Snap-on's debt agreements and credit facilities, including the \$200 million loan and servicing agreement, also contain certain usual and customary borrowing, affirmative, negative and maintenance covenants.
-As of June 30, 2012, Snap-on was in compliance with all covenants of its debt agreements and credit facilities.
+As of September 29, 2012, Snap-on was in compliance with all covenants of its debt agreements and credit facilities.